abel-research/ampscan/joss/paper.md

 The AmpScan package has been designed with clinical researchers in mind, with an appreciation that they may not have an extensive knowledge of code.
 To this aim, this software has been developed in Python and leverages the commonly used libraries of NumPy, SciPy, matplotlib, vtk and pyqt.
 As such full functionality of the software can be utlisied without requiring additional installs such as CMake.
 The core analysis of the package can be carried out with, additionally, a simple GUI has been supplied to allow the user to access the core functionality of AmpScan without scripting.

-In general, the core process for analysis of the scans involves:
-1) Import of the baseline STL file as an AmpObject
-2) Import of the target STL file as an AmpObject
+The core functionality of AmpScan is summarised below with a more detailed description available in the online [documentation](https://ampscan.readthedocs.io/en/latest/):
+- The [AmpObject](https://ampscan.readthedocs.io/en/latest/source/AmpScan.html#AmpScan.core.AmpObject), this is the key object of the package and holds the key data and methods.
+The key data held within the AmpObject is the mesh data including arrays of the vertices, faces, normals and field values.
+Additionally, the vtk actor for visualisation is also stored.
+The [core](https://ampscan.readthedocs.io/en/latest/source/core.html) methods of the AmpObject include imports for .stl files, saving .stl files, rotation and translation.
+Additional methods are added via mixins for [analysis](https://ampscan.readthedocs.io/en/latest/source/analyse.html), [smoothing](https://ampscan.readthedocs.io/en/latest/source/smooth.html), [trimming](https://ampscan.readthedocs.io/en/latest/source/trim.html) and [visualisation](https://ampscan.readthedocs.io/en/latest/source/ampVis.html).

-Other packages perform the specific tasks of AmpScan more comprehensively such as [mayavi](https://docs.enthought.com/mayavi/mayavi/index.html) for scientfic data visualisation, [open3d](http://www.open3d.org/docs/getting_started.html) for alignment and registration techniques.
+Other packages perform the specific tasks of AmpScan more comprehensively such as [mayavi](https://docs.enthought.com/mayavi/mayavi/index.html) for scientific data visualisation, [open3d](http://www.open3d.org/docs/getting_started.html) for alignment and registration techniques.
 We encourage researchers who have developed their own alignment and registration algorithms in python, further the package does not contain any mesh fixing tools that may be required from messy scans.
 Until such methods are implemented, the authors recommend [meshlab](http://www.meshlab.net/) which also contains methods for alignment and visualisation.